 Figure 12.
 Expected investment levels in the Norwegian network.
+1 EUR =9,35 NOK.

-In the period after 2023, it is expected that the network investment levels will normalize at around 5-10 billion NOK each year, but the need for further investments is possible.
-At the present there are 50 000 electric cars in Norway and a further increase in the number of electric cars might for example result in higher level of investments in the distribution network.
+In the period after 2023, it is expected that the network investment levels will normalize at approximately 1 billion EUR each year, but the need for further investments is possible.
+At the present, there are 70 000 electric cars in Norway and a further increase in the number of electric cars might for example result in higher level of investments in the distribution network.